hhkaos/awesome-arcgis/RESOURCE_PAGE_TEMPLATE.md

 ## Get the tool

-*If you need and [ArcGIS Developer Subscription](https://developers.arcgis.com/pricing/), if this technology depends on another one, if it is accessible though the Startup Program (or any other program), etc*
+*If you need and [ArcGIS Developer Subscription](https://developers.arcgis.com/pricing/), if this technology depends on another one, dowloaded from developers.arcgis.com or any repo, installation guide, if it is accessible though the Startup Program (or any other program), etc*

 ## Coding